Speedtest-cli is a command line tool by Ookia which is available for Windows,Linux and Mac.

 The following video is a general video covering running external commands from node-red.
-The speed-test is at the end of the video.
+The speed-test flow is at the end of the video.

 - Run a speed test from the command line

-- Store Data In SQL Database using Node-red video
+- Store Data In SQL Database using Node-red video and flows

 - Store Data In SQL database flow